tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 3. Software patterns which are used and re-used over and over again, in all pieces and parts of the system.
 If the software pattern turns out to be sub-optimal, all artifacts that use the pattern needs to be re-coded.

 Remember?
 On top of this page we said, that the Dispatcher is an essential part of an AEM application.
 Access to a web application is very random – users are coming and going at unpredictable times.
 In the end - all content will (or should) be cached in the Dispatcher.
-So, if you paid close attention, you might have realized, that caching could be seen as an "architectural" artifact and thus should be understood by all members of the team, developers and Ops people alike.
+So, if you paid close attention, you might have realized, that caching could be seen as an "architectural" artifact and thus should be understood by all members of the team, developers and administrators alike.

 We are not saying a developer should actually configure the Dispatcher.
 They need to know the concepts - especially the boundaries – to make sure their code can be leveraged by the Dispatcher as well.

-A dispatcher does not magically improve the speed of the code.
-A developer needs to create his components with the dispatcher in mind.
+The Dispatcher does not magically improve the speed of the code.
+A developer needs to create his components with the Dispatcher in mind.
 Therefore, he needs to know how it works.

 ## Dispatcher Caching – Basic Principles